LSLR Collaborative

 Source: Suez North America

-Coordinating replacement with other work
+Coordinating replacement with other entities

 Work by other entities including other city services or road reconstruction can also provide an opportunity to advance individual LSL replacements.
 Approval of this type of coordinated effort is needed from water boards, local governments, and utility commissions.